simonrowe/AI-With-Spring-Student-Files/LabInstructions/IDE Tips.md

 1. Launch IntelliJ.
 1. Use “Open” to open the project.
-1. Select thefolder containing your project files.
+1. Select the folder containing your project files.
 This is the folder containing your Maven `pom.xml` or `build.gradle` files.
 1. If prompted about which configuration to use, select either Gradle or Maven, depending on your preference.
 1. Give IntelliJ a moment to digest this project, especially if this is the first project worked with since a fresh installation.